nodists/nodist/README.md

 1. Run the uninstaller either from the directory where you installed nodist, or from the Software Control Panel

-2. Make sure to completely remove the nodist directory
+2. Make sure to completely remove the nodist directory.
+(This will remove all your globally installed npm modules.
+If you don't want that, remove everything else, other than `nodist\bin\`.)

 ### Uninstall (<v0.7)